35+ Nourishing Veganuary Recipes for 2023

 I get a lot of questions about what a vegan diet is versus a plant-based diet and I have to admit that the words get used so interchangeably that it is kind of confusing.
 People also define them differently (ARGH!) which makes things worse.
 So here’s my two cents!

-As an example, oreos are vegan…but they aren’t really plant-based.
+As an example, oreos are vegan…but they aren’t really made from whole plants.
 Unfortunately, because of the stigma attached to the word vegan for non-vegan consumers, a lot of vegan products are now simply referred to as plant-based even though they aren’t whole foods.

 I’m not much of a fan of labels, because we each get to define the best way for us to eat.
 Myself?
 I like the plant-based label for a couple of reasons: the first, was that it took me a long time to transition from vegetarian to vegan so plant-based felt inclusive to me.
 And I like inclusive.
 Secondly, while I don’t adhere rigidly to whole food plant based (and I’m not sure that most people should) I do focus on eating mostly actual whole plant foods.